RC2014Z80/RC2014/ROMs/MSBASIC/README.md

 2. At the BASIC interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.

 3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.
-The RC2014 interface can absorb full rate uploads, so using `slowprint.py` is an unnecessary precaution.
+The RC2014 interface can absorb full rate uploads, and flow control is enabled, so using `slowprint.py` is an unnecessary precaution.

 4. Once the final line of the HEX code is read into memory, `HLOAD` will return to NASCOM Basic with `ok`.